Edward Clodd: Biography

-He was born in Margate, son of Edward Clodd, captain of a trading brig, and his wife Susan Parker.
+He was born in Margate, UKGBI (present-day UK) son of Edward Clodd, captain of a trading brig, and his wife Susan Parker.
 The family moved soon afterwards to Aldeburgh; his father's ancestors were from Parham and Framlingham in Suffolk.
 In a Baptist family, his parents wished him to become a minister, but he instead began a career in accountancy and banking, relocating to London in 1855.
 He was the only surviving child of seven.
 Edward first worked unpaid for six months at an accountant's office in Cornhill in London when he was 14 years of age.
 He worked for the London Joint Stock Bank from 1872 to 1915, and had residences both in London and Suffolk.
-He married his first wife Eliza Garman, a doctor's daughter in 1862.
-He had eight children with Eliza, though two died when they were young.
-In 1914, in his old age, he married his secretary, Phyllis Maud Rope (born 1887).

 Clodd was an early devotee of the work of Charles Darwin and had personal acquaintance with Thomas Huxley and Herbert Spencer.
 He wrote biographies of all three men, and worked to popularise evolution with books like The Childhood of the World and The Story of Creation: A Plain Account of Evolution.

 Clodd was an agnostic and wrote that the Genesis creation narrative of the Bible is similar to other religious myths and should not be read as a literal account.
 He wrote many popular books on evolutionary science.
 He wrote a biography of Thomas Henry Huxley and was a lecturer and populariser of anthropology and evolution.

 Clodd was also a keen folklorist, joining the Folklore Society from 1878, and later becoming its president.
 He was a Suffolk Secretary of the Prehistoric Society of East Anglia from 1914 to 1916.
 He was a prominent member and officer of the Omar Khayyam Club or "O.K.
 Club", and organised the planting of the rose from Omar Khayyam's tomb on to the grave of Edward Fitzgerald at Boulge, Suffolk, at the Centenary gathering.